ipfabric/docs/docs/support/known_issues/IP_Fabric/FTP_backup_and_restore_are_not_working.md

 In that case you enter `backup` (relative path) while performing FTP backup.

-However, that will fail as the presence of `/backup` (absolute path) is checked instead -- even if the backup should actually go to `/ftp/backup`.
+However, that will fail as the presence of `/backup` (absolute path) is checked instead, even if the backup should actually go to `/ftp/backup`.

 So please also create `/backup` on the FTP server before performing the backup.